 You members of the jury, will doubtless sentence me to death, because you think it is necessary, and that my death will be a source of satisfaction for you who hate to see human blood flow; but when you think it is useful to have it flow in order to ensure the security of your existence, you hesitate no more than I do . . . ***

 Ravachol was executed by guillotine on 11 July, 1892.

 Similar to Ravachol before him, Auguste Vaillant worn down by years of extreme poverty was to briefly rise from obscurity to a position of national prominence when on 9 December 1893 he threw a home-made bomb from the public gallery of the French National Assembly.

-Starving infants were to prove no mitigation, a death sentence was passed and he too was executed by guillotine on 3 February, 1894.
+Starvation was to prove no mitigation, a death sentence was passed regardless and he too was executed by guillotine on 3 February, 1894.

 On 12 February 1894, Henry watched as the cafes began to fill with customers in need of libation and shelter from the chill wind.
 He soon alighted upon the busiest them of all – the Cafe Terminus in the Gare Saint-Lazare.

 With a bomb concealed beneath his overcoat he ordered a beer and then another before lighting a cigar.
 He then made his way towards the exit before removing the bomb and using the burning cigar to light its fuse.